WaveSpeedAI/wavespeed-comfyui/README.md

 # ComfyUI-WaveSpeedAI-API

 This is a custom node for ComfyUI that allows you to use the WaveSpeed AI API directly in ComfyUI.
 WaveSpeed AI is a high-performance AI image and video generation service platform offering industry-leading generation speeds.

+**NEW: Dynamic Node Approach [WIP]** - We've introduced a streamlined workflow using dynamic nodes that replace the previous extensive collection of individual model nodes.
+You can now select models and configure parameters dynamically using **WaveSpeedAI Task Create [WIP] ➜ WaveSpeedAI Task Submit [WIP]** workflow for a more flexible and maintainable experience.

 For more information, see [WaveSpeed AI Documentation](https://wavespeed.ai/docs).

 ## Requirements
 Before using this node, you need to have a WaveSpeed AI API key.
 You can obtain your API key from the [WaveSpeed AI](https://wavespeed.ai).